University Gardens, New York: 2010 Census

-The Great Neck Park District, which the hamlet is entirely within the boundaries of, also maintains Lakeville Park, which is located at the northern end of Concord Avenue at Pembroke Avenue.

 Government

 Town representation

 As University Gardens is an unincorporated hamlet, it has no government of its own, and is instead governed directly by the Town of North Hempstead in Manhasset.

-University Gardens is located in the Town of North Hempstead's 5th council district, which as of December 2022 is represented on the North Hempstead Town Council by David A. Adhami (R–Great Neck).
+Lake Success is located in the Town of North Hempstead's 4th council district, which as of August 2024 is represented on the North Hempstead Town Council by Christine Liu (D–Herricks).

 Representation in higher government

 Nassau County representation

-University Gardens is located in Nassau County's 10th Legislative district, which as of December 2022 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).
+University Gardens is located in Nassau County's 10th Legislative district, which as of August 2024 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).

 New York State representation

 New York State Assembly

-University Gardens is located in the New York State Assembly's 16th State Assembly district, which as of December 2022 is represented in the New York State Assembly by Gina Sillitti (D–Manorhaven).
+University Gardens is located in the New York State Assembly's 16th State Assembly district, which as of August 2024 is represented in the New York State Assembly by Gina L. Sillitti (D–Manorhaven).

 New York State Senate

-University Gardens is located in the New York State Senate's 7th State Senate district, which as of December 2022 is represented in the New York State Senate by Anna Kaplan (D–North Hills).
+University Gardens is located in the New York State Senate's 7th State Senate district, which as of August 2024 is represented in the New York State Senate by Jack M. Martins (R–Old Westbury).

 Federal representation

 United States Congress

-University Gardens is located in New York's 3rd congressional district, which as of December 2022 is represented in the United States Congress by Thomas Suozzi (D–Glen Cove).
+University Gardens is located entirely within New York's 3rd Congressional district, which as of August 2024 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).